IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Method

-Next, by rotating the coordinates, we align the \( x \)-axis to the direction from the left outer eye corner to the right outer eye corner.
-The rotation angle \( \theta \) is calculated as:
+Next, we perform a coordinate rotation to align the \( x \)-axis with the direction from the left outer eye corner to the right outer eye corner.
+The rotation angle \( \theta \) is computed using Eq.~\eqref{eq_2}: